kunicmarko20/SonataAnnotationBundle/README.md

 If you are using role handler as described [here](https://sonata-project.org/bundles/admin/3-x/doc/reference/security.html#role-handler) you can add permission per role with this annotation.

+>This annotation can be used without Admin annotation present.
+If you have an admin class for your entity you can still use this annotation.

 ```php
 <?php